lionel-panhaleux/yawp-court/design/architecture.md

 This is the current proposed development trajectory to achieve our goal.
 Each step defines a core set of features to develop.
-Each subsequent step providex additional features until a full working version can be reached.
+Each subsequent step lists additional features until a full working version can be reached.

 ### Proof of concept